denoland/fresh/docs/getting-started/adding-interactivity.md

 small pieces of content that require interactivity.
 For example a otherwise static page might need a little bit of JavaScript to power a image carousel or "buy now" button.
 This model is often called
-[islands architechture][islands-architechture].
+[islands architecture][islands-architecture].
 This refers to a page having little "islands" of interactivity, in a sea of otherwise static content.

 `fresh` embraces this model.
 All pages are rendered server side, but you can